 College Horizons is a non-profit organization that supports the higher education of Native American students by providing college and graduate admissions workshops to American Indian, Alaska Native, and Native Hawaiian students/participants from across the nation.
 Two programs are offered in the summer: College Horizons services current 10th-11th grade high school students and Graduate Horizons services college students and college graduates.

-College Horizons is designed to align with the multicultural-diversity outreach initiatives of a college/university’s Office of Admissions.
-We understand that Indian Country is vast – comprised of 310 geographical reservations and 40 Indian Statistical Areas (29 located in Oklahoma), 200 Alaska Native villages, over 563 federally recognized and over 200 state recognized tribal nations, and islands of Native Hawaiian homelands.
-We also know that Native American and Native Hawaiian students continue to be the most underrepresented minority population on college campuses.
+College Horizons is positioned to support college admission outreach efforts in identifying college-bound Native American and Native Hawaiian students.
+We understand that Indian Country is vast – comprised of 310 geographical reservations and 40 Indian Statistical Areas (29 located in Oklahoma), over 200 Alaska Native villages, 574 federally recognized Tribal Nations and over 200 state recognized Tribal Nations, and islands of Native Hawaiian homelands.
+We also know that Native American and Native Hawaiian students continue to be among the most underrepresented and underserved populations on college campuses.
 In addition to directly working with Native students, admissions representatives have the opportunity to network with 30 guidance/college counselors and American Indian educators at the programs.